Construction Pricing Clause Samples

 Construction Pricing.
 Within 10 business days after the Approved Construction Drawings are approved by Landlord and Tenant, Landlord shall provide Tenant with Landlord’s reasonable estimate (for purposes of this Exhibit A, the “Construction Pricing Proposal”) of the cost of all Allowance Items to be incurred by Tenant in connection with the performance of the Tenant Improvement Work pursuant to the Approved Construction Drawings.
 Tenant shall provide Landlord with notice approving or disapproving the Construction Pricing Proposal.
 If Tenant disapproves the Construction Pricing Proposal, Tenant’s notice of disapproval shall be accompanied by proposed revisions to the Approved Construction Drawings that Tenant requests in order to resolve its objections to the Construction Pricing Proposal, and Landlord shall respond as required under Section 2.7 below.
 Such procedure shall be repeated as necessary until the Construction Pricing Proposal is approved by Tenant.
 Upon Tenant’s approval of the Construction Pricing Proposal, Landlord may purchase the items set forth in the Construction Pricing Proposal and commence construction relating to such items.

 Construction Pricing.
-After approval of the Approved Construction Drawings, Landlord shall invite at least three (3) qualified general contractors (which may include Iron Construction, Skyline Construction, and Principal Builders) to submit bids based on the Approved Construction Drawings.
-Within ten (10) business days after the Approved Construction Drawings are approved by Landlord and Tenant, Landlord shall provide Tenant with Landlord’s reasonable estimate (the “Construction Pricing Proposal”) of the cost of all Allowance Items to be incurred by Tenant in connection with the performance of the Tenant Improvement Work pursuant to the Approved Construction Drawings, which proposal shall include the bids received by Landlord.
-Tenant shall provide Landlord with notice (a) approving or disapproving the Construction Pricing Proposal, and (b) selecting one of the contractors included in the Construction Pricing Proposal (the “Contractor”).
-If Tenant disapproves the Construction Pricing Proposal, Tenant’s notice of disapproval shall be accompanied by proposed revisions to the Approved Construction Drawings that Tenant requests in order to resolve its objections to the Construction Pricing Proposal, and Landlord shall respond as required under Section 2.7 below.
-Such procedure shall be repeated as necessary until the Construction Pricing Proposal is approved by Tenant: provided, however, that such procedure shall not require Landlord to re-bid the cost of the performance of the Tenant Improvement Work to any party and instead the Contractor shall just provide a reasonably revised Construction Pricing Proposal.
+Within 10 business days after the Construction Drawings are approved by Landlord and Tenant, Landlord shall provide Tenant with Landlord’s reasonable estimate based on a bid from the Contractor, as described in Section 3 below (the “Construction Pricing Proposal”), of the cost of all Allowance Items to be incurred by Tenant in connection with the performance of the Tenant Improvement Work pursuant to the Approved Construction Drawings.
+The Construction Pricing Proposal shall include a commercially reasonable contingency amount consistent with a guaranteed maximum price (“GMAX”) construction contract.
+Tenant shall provide Landlord with notice approving or disapproving the Construction Pricing Proposal.
+If Tenant disapproves the Construction Pricing Proposal, Tenant’s notice of disapproval shall be accompanied by proposed revisions to the Approved Construction Drawings that Tenant requests in order to resolve its objections to the Construction Pricing Proposal, and Landlord shall respond as required under Section 2.5 below.
+Such procedure shall be repeated as necessary until the Construction Pricing Proposal is approved by Tenant.
 Upon Tenant’s approval of the Construction Pricing Proposal, Landlord may purchase the items set forth in the Construction Pricing Proposal and commence construction relating to such items.

 Construction Pricing.
 When submitting a proposal, provide a cost breakdown for each task into the following categories: Materials, equipment, labor hours, subcontractor's quotes, overhead, profit, and bond broken down into shell, tenant improvement (TI) (by tenant), Building- Specific Amortized Capital (BSAC), and environmental (as applicable).
 Follow P120 guidelines for tier level 3 based on project triage tool.
 Pricing shall be broken down by Construction Specification Institute (CSI) divisions.